sahib/rmlint/docs/rmlint.1.rst

 ``rmlint`` tries to be helpful by guessing what file of a group of duplicates is the **original** (i.e. the file that should not be deleted).
 It does this by using different sorting strategies that can be controlled via the ``-S`` option.
-By default it chooses the first-named path on the commandline.
-If two duplicates come from the same path, it will also apply different fallback sort strategies (See the documentation of the ``-S`` strategy).
+By default it chooses the first-named path on the command line.
+If two duplicates come from the same path, it will also apply different fallback sort strategies (see the documentation of the ``-S`` strategy).

-This behaviour can be also overwritten if you know that a certain directory contains duplicates and another one originals.
-In this case you write the original directory after specifying a single ``//`` on the commandline.
+This behaviour can be also overridden if you know that a certain directory contains duplicates and another one originals.
+In this case you write the original directory after specifying a single ``//``  on the command line.
 Everything that comes after is a preferred (or a "tagged") directory.
 If there are duplicates from an unpreferred and from a preferred directory, the preferred one will always count as original.
 Special options can also be used to always